 Five Towns College

 New England Institute of Art

 New England Institute of Technology

-Pennsylvania College of Technology

 SUNY Cobleskill

 College credits may be earned by meeting

-the criteria of articulation agreements Tech
+the criteria of articulation agreements (see

+listing in Handbook) Tech has established

-has established with SELECT colleges.
-In
+with SELECT colleges.
+In addition, check

-addition, check directly with the postsecondary institutions for any additional
+directly with the post-secondary institutions

-credits they may offer.
+for any additional credits they may offer.

-Students must successfully meet the academic and attendance criteria for a two-year Wilson Tech Certificate of Completion, be High School diploma eligible, and pass the following exam: SkillsUSA Workforce Ready System - Audio Production.
+Students must successfully meet the academic and attendance criteria for a two-year Wilson Tech Certificate of Completion, be High School diploma eligible, and pass the following exam: SkillsUSA Career Essentials Exam - Audio Production.